lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

 ![](/images/28-copy.png)

-You can see here the path under Volume has updated check this is correct, now select a slot you can click on slot 1 to highlight it, then click ‘Mount’.
+You can see here the path under Volume has updated check this is correct, now select a slot, you can click on slot 1 to highlight it, then click ‘Mount’.

 ![](/images/29-copy.png)